datasette/datasette-public/README.md

 If a table is public but the database is private, users will not we able to use the `?_where=` parameter on that table.

+## Internals

+This plugin uses three tables in the internal database:

+- `public_databases` - stores the public status of databases and if execute SQL is enabled
+- `public_tables` - stores the public status of tables
+- `public_audit_log` - stores the history of changes to the public status of databases and tables

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: